IBM/cpd-quick-start-watson-machine-learning/README.md

 ### Known issues
 1. Model versions supported in Watson Machine Learning are documented here - https://docs-icpdata.mybluemix.net/docs/content/SSQNUZ_current/com.ibm.icpdata.doc/dsx/models.html.
-2. Each time the example is run a model is stored in WML and a new deployment is generated.
+2. Each time the example is run a model is stored in Watson Machine Learning instance and a new deployment is generated.
 3. The micro services are currently configured to accept insecure endpoints for Cloud Pak for Data.
 For production, use secure endpoints only.

 ## License